joaopedro735/Firefox-iOS-UA-on-Android/README.md

-# Chrome UA on Google for Firefox Android
+# Firefox iOS UA on Google for Firefox Android

 This addon for Firefox for Android sends a Firefox for iOS user agent when visiting the Google search domains.
 It's useful because Google serves a "lite" version of their mobile page to non-webkit browsers.